 Japan’s attacks in December 1941 weren’t limited to Pearl Harbor, Hawaii.
 Within days, Japan attacked Americans in the Philippines and Guam, seized much of the Dutch-held East Indies (Indonesia), conquered British Hong Kong and, by February 1942, decimated British forces at the “impregnable fortress” of Singapore.
-Singapore was well defended by sea, which is why the Japanese pedaled in from the northern mainland of Malaya (Malaysia) in the “Bicycle Blitz,” also using light enough tanks to negotiate the Malayan jungle.
+Singapore was well defended by sea, which is why the Japanese pedaled in from the northern mainland of Malaya (Malaysia) in the “Bicycle Blitz,” also using light enough tanks to navigate the Malayan jungle.
 After what Prime Minister Winston Churchill called the “largest capitulation in British history,” the Royal Navy’s long run as ruler of the world’s seas was over.
-The Japanese massacred 50k Chinese civilians in Singapore while most of the 80k British POW’s eventually died.
 On December 8th, the day after Pearl Harbor, Japan destroyed America’s undefended airplanes at Clark Air Field and Fort Stotsenburg in the Philippines before they got off the ground.
 Beleaguered and injured troops retreated to Corregidor Island in Manila Bay with no support to reach them.
 America’s inter-war strategists had only hoped that, in the event of an attack, their territories in the far western Pacific could hold out on their own as the Navy mustered its fleet in California and Hawaii and focused on protecting the Panama Canal (War Plan Orange).

 Some Japanese talked about taking over Africa, Latin America, and the western United States.
 In March 1942, LIFE magazine ran illustrations of Japanese troops marching past Mt.
 Rainier (Washington), American demolition teams blowing up the Golden Gate Bridge as they retreated, and firefights in California gas stations.
 There were only 100k U.S. troops guarding the entire West Coast.
 Major General Joseph Stilwell, in charge of the California portion, wrote in his diary, “If the Japs had only known, they could have landed anywhere on the coast, and after our handful of ammunition was gone, they could have shot us like pigs in a pen.”